 You might also be interested in My Best Posts On Why It’s Important To Be Positive In Class.

 Here my choices for The Best Resources On “Gratitude”:

 A Serving of Gratitude May Save the Day was just published by John Tierney in The New York Times.
 It provides a good overview of recent research, along with recommendations.

 Why Your Negative Outlook is Killing Your Career is a very useful article reviewing research on the issue, and how showing more “gratitude” can impact a person’s life.

 The Neuroscience of Why Gratitude Makes Us Healthier is another useful review of research.

 The Benefits of Thanks comes from Scientific American, and gives a brief overview of gratitude research.

 What Are You Grateful For? is from The New York Times Learning Network.

-You could end a lesson on gratitude with this video (I’d suggest beginning at the 4:20 mark).
+You could end a lesson on gratitude with video (I’d suggest beginning at the 4:20 mark).
 Thanks to Nancy Flanagan for the suggestion.

-Why you should give thanks this Thursday—and always is a review of recent research on gratitude, and appeared in Scientific American.
+Why you should give thanks Thursday—and always is a review of recent research on gratitude, and appeared in Scientific American.